-Couples can do all sorts of fun things together, like ride a tandem bicycle or wear matching pajamas.
-As a dynamic duo, you’ll probably share some more serious moments, as well — like opening a joint checking account or purchasing life insurance together.
+Couples can do all sorts of fun things together.
+If you are in a partnership, you can ride a tandem bicycle together or take a cheeky holiday photo in matching pajamas.
+And as a dynamic duo, you’ll probably share some serious moments together too — like opening a joint checking account or purchasing life insurance.

-Of course, it gets more complex than that.
 If you haven’t heard of joint life insurance, that’s understandable.
-It’s not as commonly purchased as individual policies, and not every life insurance company offers joint life insurance.
+Joint life policies are not as commonly purchased as individual policies, and not every life insurance company offers joint life insurance.

 How Do Joint Life Insurance Policies Work?